Mortgage Prequalification Calculator: Do You Qualify for a Home Loan?

-This free online Mortgage Prequalification Calculator will calculate whether or not you would qualify for a home loan, and if so, how much of a home loan you might be qualifying for.
+This calculator will calculate whether or not you would qualify for a home loan, and if so, how much of a home loan you might be qualifying for.

 If you would like to see how much house you can afford, versus what size mortgage you can qualify for, please visit the House Affordability Calculator, which includes a forecast of all home ownership costs.